Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.md

 Enter the name of the menu item in the **Menu Item Text** field.
 This is the text that will be displayed on the tray menu.
 Use a name that distinctive but short.
 Every entry must have Menu Item Text.

+Note that the underscore character **"_"** has a special meaning in Windows menus.
+To provide the expected result, TrayLauncher will convert a single underscore to two consecutive underscore characters in the Add Item window, however menu will display a single underscore.
+This behavior applies to the Copy and Update windows as well.

 Next, in the **Application Path** field, enter the path of what you want to open.
 This can be the path to an application or document, the URL for a website, the path to a folder, or a Windows setting.
 Every entry except menu separators and section headers must have an application path.
 Click the [...] button to the right of the field to use the open file dialog for applications or documents.

 The next field is **Arguments**.
 This is where parameters are passed to the application.
 For example if you wanted to have a menu entry for Device Manager, you would enter MMC.exe for the application path and devmgmt.msc for the argument.
 This field is only required if the application requires it.